realworldocaml/book/en/interfacing-with-C.md

 uses these memory regions to hold *heap blocks*, which it then fills up in response to allocation requests by the OCaml program.

-When there is'nt enough memory available to satisfy an allocation request from the allocated heap blocks, the runtime system invokes the *garbage collector* (or GC).
+When there isn't enough memory available to satisfy an allocation request from the allocated heap blocks, the runtime system invokes the *garbage collector* (or GC).
 An OCaml program does not explicitly free a heap block when it is done with it, and the GC must determine which heap blocks are "alive" and which heap